UCR-Robotics/ee245/README.md

 During the recovery time, you will observe that the robot moves randomly due to the drift of state estimation.
-- If no more low level or high level command coming in for 2 seconds, the robot will fall to the ground.
+- If no more low level or high level command coming in for 2 seconds, the robot will fall to the ground or drift to some other places.